michalczaplinski/weatherly/README.md

 ## FAQ

-- Where is the backend?
+#### Where is the backend?

-The "backend" is serverless and is using on netlify functions. which are basically AWS Lambda functions.
+The "backend" is serverless and is using Netlify Functions, which are basically AWS Lambda functions.

-- Where is the "historical data" for the last 30 days for each location?
+#### Where is the "historical data" for the last 30 days for each location?

-I haven't included it in this version of the app, but I'd be happy to add it if you'd like it.
-I felt like it would require a separate ui / UX flow as the users looking for forecasts and historical data are fundamentally interested in different things.
+I haven't included it in this version of the app, but I'd be happy to add it if you'd like to 🙂.
+I felt like it would require a separate UI / UX flow as the users looking for forecasts and historical data are fundamentally interested in different things.

-### Setup
+## Setup

 In order to run the app locally, you'll want to create an .env file with:
 ```